-As recommended by the Nomination and Remuneration Committee, the Board of Directors have appointed Mr. Yagnesh Mankad (DIN: 03204060) and Mr. Girish Tandel (DIN: 08421333) as Additional Directors in the capacity of Whole Time Directors of the Company w.e.f.
-February 11, 2023 and re-appointed Mr. Manish Kiri, Chairman & Managing Director for a further period of 3 years w.e.f.
-April 01, 2023.

-As required under Regulation 17(1C) of the Listing Regulations, the aforesaid appointments were approved by the shareholders by passing requisite resolutions through Postal Ballot on May 07, 2023.
+As required under Regulation 17(1C) of the Listing Regulations, the appointment of Mr. Yagnesh Mankad (DIN: 03204060) and Mr. Girish Tandel (DIN: 08421333) as Whole Time Directors w.e.f.
+February 11, 2023 and re-appointment of Mr. Manish Kiri as a Chairman and Managing Director w.e.f.
+April 01, 2023 were approved by the shareholders by passing requisite resolutions through Postal Ballot on May 07, 2023.

-As per the provision of Section 152(6) of the Act, Mr. Manish Kiri (DIN: 00198284), Chairman & Managing Director, retires by rotation at the ensuing AGM and, being eligible, offers himself for re-appointment.
+As per the provisions of Section 152(6) of the Act, Mr. Girish Tandel (DIN: 08421333), Whole Time Director, retires by rotation at the ensuing AGM and being eligible, offers himself for re-appointment.

-The Company has received requisite Notices from the member under Section 160 of the Act in respect of the aforesaid Director, proposing candidature for the office of Director.
-The resolution for re-appointment of aforementioned Director along with his brief profile forms part of the Notice of the 25th AGM and the resolution is recommended for approval of members.
+The Company has received requisite notices from the member under Section 160 of the Act, in respect of the Director Mr. Girish Tandel, proposing candidature for the office of Director.
+The resolution for reappointment of aforementioned Director along with his brief profile forms part of the Notice of the 26th AGM.